rolandbernard/thesis-axiom-weakening/notes/Thesis/Plan.md

     - [ ]  About the implementation of the prototype
     - [ ]  About the implementation of the protégé plugin
     - [ ]  Experiments and evaluation

+19.06.2023 - 25.06.2023

 - [ ]  Send draft to profs and ask them for feedback

-19.06.2023 - 25.06.2023
+- [ ]  Add more extensive documentation to the prototype
+- [ ]  Add more extensive documentation to the protégé plugin
 - [ ]  Polishing the thesis

 26.06.2023 - 02.07.2023